Saidharshini-Agilan/User-Manual-Airpods-Max/UserManualAirpods.md

 ### 3. Product Overview

 The earpods and charging case come with essential components designed for easy operation.
-(Include an image or illustration showing the labeled parts.)

 Explanation of Key Features:

 •	Touch Controls – Located on each earbud, allowing you to play/pause music, adjust volume, answer calls, and activate voice assistants with simple taps.